Understanding your U.S. Tax Obligations

 How can OISS assist you?

-In mid-February, OISS will provide all F-1 and J-1 students and scholars access to a tax preparation software (FNTR).
+By the end of February, OISS will provide all F-1 and J-1 students and scholars access to a tax preparation software (FNTR).
 This software will help you prepare your federal tax return.
 In addition, OISS will post up-to-date information about tax filing on our website often referencing you to the rich resources in the FNTR program.
 OISS staff are not tax experts and therefore cannot help you prepare your return.

 Do I really need to file?
 YES!